isc-projects/kea/doc/sphinx/arm/ext-radius.rst

    persistent storage for accounting session history.

- - ``thread-pool-size`` (default ``0``) indicates the number of threads that is used for sending RADIUS requests and processing RADIUS responses for both access and accounting services before passing it to the core thread pool.
+ - ``thread-pool-size`` (default ``0``) indicates the number of threads that are used for sending RADIUS requests and processing RADIUS responses for both access and accounting services before passing them to the core thread pool.
 A value of ``0`` instructs the RADIUS hook library to use the same number of threads used for core DHCP processing.
-This value is only relevant if Kea core is configured as multi-threaded.
-Single-threaded Kea core results in single-threaded RADIUS processing.
+This value is only relevant if the Kea core is configured as multi-threaded; a single-threaded Kea core results in single-threaded RADIUS processing.

 -  ``timeout`` (default ``10``) - is the number of seconds during which a